 Nicotine isn’t in all electronic cigarettes, but it is in most.
 Nicotine is a fairly safe substance to the human system, except for the fact that it is so addictive.
 Researchers believe that even though e-cigarette vapor appears to be for all intents and purposes harmless to nonusers, people could still, unintentionally, be exposed to nicotine.
-According to the study, using an e-cigarette in indoor environments, “may involuntarily expose nonusers to nicotine but not to toxic tobacco-specific combustion products.”
+According to the study, using an e-cigarette, or vape mod in indoor environments, “may involuntarily expose nonusers to nicotine but not to toxic tobacco-specific combustion products.”
 Still no one wants to be exposed to nicotine, even if it is in scope much more harmless.
 The study also points out that the level of nicotine emitted in vapor is still about ten times less than any nicotine emitted in cigarette smoke.

 There’s already a lot of news out there regarding whether or not e-cigarettes are safe.
 No one can answer the question of their safety definitively just yet but whether they are or not what they do is stand a chance at making a significant difference in our overall public health.
 Based on the given evidence, there is no doubt that people will be healthier if those around them make the decision to vape instead of smoke, not to mention most vapers report feeling healthier too.

 Currently, new bans are going up all over the place, and now in National Parks, but the reality is, the big RV that’s driving through Yellowstone, will be harming the air you breathe far more than anyone who is using an electronic cigarette.
 Yes, we know e-cigarettes are safer for the environment (not to mention how much less trash is created, and fewer trees cut down) but in the second-hand sense, they are even less harmful than what you breathe when you are parked in traffic or pumping gas into your car.